Adaptive patient benchmarking

 Most blood tests are benchmarked against ‘reference intervals’ derived from healthy populations.
 These

-definitions of normality ignore genetic heritability and clinical context.
-We develop computational
+population-level definitions of normality ignore genetic heritability and clinical context.
+We develop

 AI for clinical and anatomic pathology